alukosdev/ccsp/guidance/stride.md

 ==-

 !!!
-STRIDE is particularly useful as part of the software development lifecycle in attempting to identify vulnerabilities throughout the build process.
+STRIDE is particularly useful as part of the software development lifecycle (SDLC) in attempting to identify vulnerabilities throughout the build process.
 These six concepts help in identifying and classifying threats or vulnerabilities and help form a common language used to describe them.
 !!!

 ## Sources